Alexei Nikolaevich, Tsarevich of Russia: Hemophilia

 There were rumors about what Alexei's disease was because of the secrecy around it.
 Guesses ranged from a "certain form of infantile tuberculosis which gives rise to acute alarm" to "one of the layers of his skin was missing."
-An American magazine ascribed Alexei's "ill health" to "the misfortune that so many residences of the Tzars leave much to be desired from the point of view of sanitary science."
+An American magazine ascribed Alexei's "ill health" to "the misfortune that so many residences of the tsars leave much to be desired from the point of view of sanitary science."
 After Alexei's life-threatening hemorrhage at Spala, the American press speculated that Alexei had been stabbed "during an unguarded moment" by a "nihilist."
 The Times observed that the "incomprehensible silence of the Court bulletins" gave "free scope to the sensation-mongers."

+His hemophilia was so severe that trivial injuries such as a bruise, a nosebleed, or a cut were potentially life-threatening.
+His parents constantly worried about him.
+In addition, the recurring episodes of illness and long recoveries interfered greatly with Alexei's childhood and education.
 When he was 5, Alexei was assigned two navy sailors who monitored him at all times to ensure that he wouldn't injure himself.
 His parents appointed two sailors from the Imperial Navy: Petty Officer Andrei Derevenko and his assistant Seaman Klementy Nagorny.
 Anna Vyrubova, Alexandra's friend, remembered that "Derevenko was so patient and resourceful, that he often did wonders in alleviating the pain.
 I can still hear the plaintive voice of Alexis begging the big sailor, 'Lift my arm,' 'Put up my leg,' 'Warm my hands,' and I can see the patient, calm-eyed man working for hours to give comfort to the little pain-wracked limbs."

-His hemophilia was so severe that trivial injuries such as a bruise, a nosebleed, or a cut were potentially life-threatening.
-His parents constantly worried about him.
-In addition, the recurring episodes of illness and long recoveries interfered greatly with Alexei's childhood and education.

-Nicholas and Alexandra believed that Grigori Rasputin, a peasant monk, had the power to heal Alexei.
-Due to the secrecy around Alexei's condition, there are few records about Alexei's attacks and how often Rasputin treated him.